Lorenz Weinrich: Life

 Weinrich was born in Salzwedel, Altmark.
 He started studying history and classical philology at Freie Universität Berlin in 1948, and he earned his doctoral degree in 1954 with a study on Wala of Corbie.
-Afterwards he worked as a teacher at different schools in Berlin and, starting in 1957, also at the Freie Universität Berlin.
-In 1967/1968 he was visiting scholar for Medieval Latin at University of Chicago.
+Afterwards, he worked as a teacher at different schools in Berlin and, starting in 1957, also at the Freie Universität Berlin.
+In 1967/1968 he was a visiting scholar for Medieval Latin at University of Chicago.
 He habilitated in 1971 at Freie Universität Berlin in history.
-In 1973 and 1974 he taught Gregorian chant and at liturgy chant at the Episcopal University for Church Music Berlin.
+In 1973 and 1974 he taught Gregorian chant and liturgy chant at the Episcopal University for Church Music Berlin.
 In 1980 he lectured at Universität des Saarlandes in Saarbrücken.
 From 1987 to 1989 he was Dean of the faculty of history at Freie Universität Berlin.

 In 1975 Weinrich was invested into the Order of the Holy Sepulchre.
 Since 1979 he has been Commander of the order.
 In 2013 he was appointed to commander of the Order of St. Sylvesters with star.